MattNikonorov/Typing-Animation-in-CSS/README.md

           typing 1s forwards,
     }
 ```
-You're text element will simply be revealed in one smooth step:
+You're text element will simply be revealed in one smooth step, from left to right:
 https://codepen.io/matveynikon/pen/OJggJGG

 #### Adding steps to the animation to add a typewriter effect